 2. “All I Want for Christmas Is You” by Mariah Carey

 Released in 1994, Mariah Carey’s “All I Want for Christmas Is You” has been the go-to Christmas song for more than 20 years.
 It became a new holiday standard and an instant hit peaking at #1 on the U.S. Holiday 100 during a 30-week stint.
 The song is so popular that it reached #11 on the Billboard Hot 100 in 2015, 21 years after it was first released.

 Not finished your holiday shopping?
 Find inspiration in these great Canadian gifts under $50.

 This song is a classic!
 Written by Irving Berlin in 1942, “White Christmas” is one of the best Christmas songs ever.
 Crooner Bing Crosby popularized the song on his NBC radio show on Christmas Day, and the song quickly became the best-selling single of all time.
 It sold more than 100 million copies around the world.

-For more of our festive favourites, check out our countdown of the best Christmas movies of all time.
+Next, check out our countdown of the best Christmas movies of all time.